List of Projects

 Collaborations: NFDI4Microbiota

 Multiple sequence alignments (MSAs) reveal homologous regions of input sequences and thus serve as a starting point for phylogenetic analyses at the molecular level.
-High-quality MSAs can be used to assess the conservation of primary sequence and even secondary structure.
+High quality MSAs can be used to assess the conservation of primary sequence and even secondary structure.
 In particular, alignments of viral sequences are challenging due to their high mutation rate.
-Our goal is to create high-quality alignments of viral families and clades by first selecting representative genomes of a dataset by clustering.
-Then, the alignment is created using current homology-based methods.
-The final alignment is then used to predict conserved RNA secondary structures using an ILP approach.
-High-quality alignments of viruses can give insights into differences and similarities at the DNA/RNA level within a virus family.
-At the same time, providing such information as results of codon corrections (RNA sequence to protein) or compensatory mutations (RNA sequence to RNA secondary structure) is a major difficulty.
+Our goal is to generate high-quality full-genome alignments of virus families and clades by first selecting representative genomes of a dataset via clustering.
+The alignment is generated by incorporating information at the amino acid, nucleotide and RNA secondary structure level using current homology-based methods and developing new methods to cope with the diversity of viral sequences.
+High-quality alignments of viruses can provide insights into differences and similarities at the DNA/RNA level within a virus family.
+At the same time, providing such information as results of codon corrections (RNA sequence to protein) or compensatory mutations (RNA sequence to RNA secondary structure) is a major challenge.

-People involved: Sandra Triebel, Kevin Lamkiewicz, Noriko Cassman
+People involved: Sandra Triebel, Tom Eulenfeld, Kevin Lamkiewicz, Noriko Cassman

 RNA-Protein interactions